Skip to Content

 • Next: Click to temporarily store the configuration for this step and continue to the next step.
 The configuration will not be saved until you click the Finished button on the last step.

-• Discard Changes: After making changes, click Discard Changes to close the configuration without saving changes made to any step.
-A message will ask you to confirm that you want to discard changes.
+• Discard Changes: After making changes, click to close the configuration without saving changes made to any step.
+A message asks you to confirm that you want to discard changes.

-Step 2: Review Data Schema
+Step 2: Review the Data Schemas

 • Request: